tamaskis/Numerical_Differentiation_Toolbox-MATLAB/README.md

 doc_NDT
 ```

-To open the documentation of a specific function with name `function_name`, type the following in the Command Window:
+To open the documentation of a specific function or class with name `name`, type the following in the Command Window:

 ```
-doc_NDT function_name
+doc_NDT name
 ```

 To open the technical documentation PDF (Numerical_Differentiation.pdf), type the following in the Command Window: